-We also use a cross curricular approach through subjects, linking topics where this provides valuable learning.
+We also use a cross curricular approach through subjects, linking topics where this provides valuable learning, such as Blues for Y6 which links to learning around slavery, Black History Month and Refugee Week.

 LEARNING AND TEACHING STRATEGIES

 We follow the 2014 National Curriculum for Music.
 To deliver the Music curriculum the children mainly work in classes.
 Teachers will expose children to a range of experiential learning opportunities using instruments, resources, and digital resources provided by the school, including appropriate topic-based trips and visitors will be arranged as needed.
 The aim is to have either one trip or visitor per topic.
 Pupils may receive a half term project on a specific topic and this will enable them to undertake independent research and individually and creatively present their research to an audience -their class.
 Teachers assess via a star and a wish feedback format.